 Computers run programs; programs implement algorithms.
-A good working definition of an algorithm for the purpose of this book is it's a recipe for getting something done on a computer.
+A good working definition of an algorithm for the purpose of this book is that an algorithm is a recipe for getting something done on a computer.
 Pretty much every line of source code you write is considered part of an algorithm.
-What I'd like to do in this brief section is to make you aware of the concept of good vs. bad algorithms.
+What I'd like to do in this brief section is bring to your attention the concept of good vs. bad algorithms.